MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Protocols-in-AD-FS.md

 Use the following registry keys and their values to enable and disable TLS 1.0.

 > [!IMPORTANT]
-> Disabling TLS 1.0 will break the WAP to AD FS trust.
+> Disabling TLS 1.0 breaks the WAP to AD FS trust.
 If you disable TLS 1.0, you should enable strong auth for your applications.
 For more information, see [Enable strong authentication for .NET applications](#enable-strong-authentication-for-net-applications)

 ### Enable TLS 1.0